huggingface/hub-docs/docs/hub/enterprise-hub-tokens-management.md

 ## Reviewing Token Authorization

-If your token policy requires an approval before accessing your resources, organization administrators can view all fine-grained tokens that can access resources owned by the organization.
-Organization owners can also revoke access by fine-grained personal access tokens.
-Organization administrators will receive an email when an authorization is requested.
+When your token policy is set to "Require administrator approval", organization administrators can view the details of all fine-grained tokens with access to resources owned by the organization.
+They can also revoke access to those tokens.
+Organization administrators will receive an email when an authorization is requested for a fine-grained token.

 When a token is revoked or denied, the user who created the token will receive an email notification.

-Organization owners can only view and revoke fine-grained personal access tokens, not personal access tokens.

 <div class="flex justify-center">
     <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/tokens-management-review.png" />